-When the processor processes a reset or a trap that enters RED_state, it takes a trap at an offset relative to the RED_state trap table (RSTVaddr); in the processor this is at virtual address $VA = FFFFFFFFF0000000{16}$ and physical address $PA = 000007FFF0000000{16}$.
+When the processor processes a reset or a trap that enters RED_state, it enters a trap at an offset relative to the RED_state trap table (RSTVaddr); in the processor, this is at virtual address VA = FFFFFFFF000000016 and physical address PA = $000007FFF0000000{16}$.

-The following list further describes the processor behavior upon entry into RED_state, and during RED state:
+The following list further describes the processor behavior upon entry into RED_state, and during RED_state:

-- Whenever the processor enters RED state, all fetch buffers are invalidated. - When the processor enters RED_state because of a trap or reset, the DCUCR register is updated by hardware to disable several hardware features.
-Software must set these bits when required (for example, when the processor exits from RED state). - When the processor enters RED_state not because of a trap or reset (that is, when the PSTATE.RED bit has been set by WRPR), these register bits are unchanged-unlike the case above.
+- Whenever the processor enters RED_state, all fetch buffers are invalidated. - When the processor enters RED_state because of a trap or reset, the DCUCR register is updated by hardware to disable several hardware features.
+Software must set these bits when required (for example, when the processor exits from RED_state). - When the processor enters RED_state not because of a trap or reset (that is, when the PSTATE.RED bit has been set by WRPR), these register bits are unchanged-unlike the case above.
 The only side effect is the disabling of the instruction MMU. - When the processor is in RED_state, it behaves as if the IMMU is disabled (DCUCR.IM is clear), regardless of the actual values in the respective control register. - Caches continue to snoop and maintain coherence while the processor is in RED_state.